-The first phase of the IFRS 9 provides revised guidance on the classification and measurement of financial assets by introducing a fair value through other comprehensive income category for certain debt instruments.
+The first phase of the IFRS 9 provides guidance on the classification and measurement of financial instruments.
 IFRS 9 requires that all financial assets are subsequently measured at:

-Whether a financial asset is classified as amortized cost, FVOCI or FVPL is mainly based on the business model assessment and the SPPI-Test (Solely Payments of Principal & Interest).
+Whether a financial asset is classified as amortized cost, FVOCI or FVPL is mainly based on the business model assessment and the Solely Payments of Principal & Interest (SPPI) test.

 The main change in the classification and measurement of financial liabilities is the recognition of changes in own credit risk in other comprehensive income for liabilities designated at fair value through profit or loss.

-IFRS 9 contains requirements for a new impairment model which will result in earlier recognition of credit losses.
-The main difference with the current standard (IAS 39) is the change from using an incurred loss model to an expected loss model.
-The new requirements on impairment provide institutions with more useful information in their financial statements about their expected credit losses on financial instruments.
-With this information institutions can notice financial risks earlier.
+With IFRS 9, a new impairment model was introduced which resulted in earlier recognition of credit losses.
+The main difference was the change from using an incurred loss model to an expected loss model.
+IFRS 9 impairment requirements are aimed to provide users of financial reporting with more useful and relevant information about the expected credit losses on financial instruments.
+With this information issuers and users of the financial reporting can notice financial risks earlier.